TyMick/loan-risk-neural-network/README.md

 Name: term, dtype: int64
 ```

 Ah, so `term` is a categorical feature with two options.
-I'll treate it as such when I use it as an input to the model, but to calculate the ouput variable I'll create a numerical column from it.
+I'll treat it as such when I use it as an input to the model, but to calculate the output variable I'll create a numerical column from it.

 Also, I need to trim the whitespace from the beginning of those values—that's no good.